 Building a custom or semi-custom home is a very exciting experience and investment!
 However, navigating the financial process of building a custom home can feel daunting and sometimes confusing.
 There are a variety of options when it comes to financing a home.
 Often, the best options for people are different depending on their flexibility, timeline, and financial situation.
 Learn about some of the most common ways people budget for and finance a custom home in this blog post.

 Determine Your Budget

-When beginning a custom home budget, setting realistic expectations and understanding what you can afford with your budget.
+First, it’s critical to set realistic expectations of what you can afford with your budget.
 For example, you will not be able to build a 4,000 sq ft mansion with high-end finishes for $250,000 in Ohio.
 Of course, various factors influence the overall cost of a custom home.
-Still, you must decide how much you want to spend on a home and be prepared to add 5-10% to that budget for overages.
+Still, you must decide how much you want to spend on a home and prepare to add 5-10% to that budget for overages.
 Clients also should plan for expenses like new furniture, additional purchases/upgrades, and so on.

 GET APPROVED FOR A LOAN

-A construction-only loan is a short-term loan only intended for the approximate year your home is being built.
-Once the home is completed, you need to apply for a standard mortgage loan.
+A construction-only loan is a short-term loan only intended for the approximate year your home is built.
+When the home is complete, you will need to apply for a standard mortgage loan.
 These loans are more high risk to banks because there is no technical equity yet, seeing as the home hasn’t yet been built.
 As a result, these loans tend to have higher interest rates than standard mortgages.

-A construction-to-permanent loan funds construction and then converts it to a permanent mortgage.
+Contrarily, construction-to-permanent loan funds construction and then converts it to a permanent mortgage.
 The borrower makes interest-only payments during the construction phase of the home.
-Eventually, the borrower will then make regular mortgage payments once the home is complete.
+Eventually, the borrower will then make regular mortgage payments when the home is complete.
 These loans often save homeowners money because they only pay one set of closing costs vs. two sets with a construction-only loan.

 ITEMS BANKS NEED TO REVIEW FOR LOAN APPROVAL

-Before you can even apply for a home construction loan, the bank will require an estimated budget to determine how much money to lend.
-The bank will also require approved home plans to ensure you’re building a solid investment.
+Before you can apply for a home construction loan, the bank requires an estimated budget to determine how much money to lend.
+The bank will also require approved home plans to ensure you and the bank are making a solid investment.
 This means that you will almost certainly begin working with a builder before you have a construction loan.
 At Redknot Homes, we recommend the Design-Build method of building with your designer to ensure the home plans are high quality and the plans and budget line up accordingly.

 Designing and Budgeting for Your Home

 Most builders require a deposit of some kind to begin working with a client.
 Essentially, time costs money.
 If a builder spends hours of time meeting with a client and using the design team to create architectural plans, those are valuable hours.
 At Redknot Homes, we require a retainer for designing a home, which varies depending on the price of the home.
 If you have specific questions about our pricing and upfront costs, please fill out our contact form with information regarding your potential project.

 Financing Your Home

 At Redknot Homes, we prioritize all of the financial aspects of custom home construction!
 Before starting his own home building company, our Founder/CEO Mark Pottebaum worked as an Accountant and CFO in the corporate world.
 While we are a luxury home builder, we understand that every dollar counts and have extensive processes in place to help keep your custom home project on track.
 Let us help you consider your custom home financing options with a free consultation.
 Specifically, we can provide general pricing of our existing homes, homes currently under construction or provide feedback on your potential project.